ConvivioTeam/cookbook/new_client_recipe/connecting.md

 # Connecting

-Once we feel we have enough research to begin a sensible and useful conversation with a potential client, we seek to connect with them.
+Once we feel we have enough [research](/new_client_recipe/researching.md) to begin a sensible and useful conversation with a potential client, we seek to connect with them.

-We do not do mass marketing.
-No glossy mailshots, no call-centres cold calling.
+We don't do mass marketing.
+No glossy mailshots, no spam, no cold calling.
 That is not the way to find your soulmate and begin a good relationship.
 We believe in a personal, tailored approach.

 However, we also don't expect to ring a client, or drop them an email, and immediately start a relationship and get handed some work.